RescueSocial/Amber-Heard_Disinformation_Operations_Bots/Instagram Analysis/README.md

 ## SNA-AH-Case-Instagram
 Instagram - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists.
+Instagram: 1,751,113 Comments, 193,967 Posts, 717,311 Accounts (Posts made by 36,137 accounts and 681,174 commented)

-Same Texts, Comments, Posts, Accounts Analysis, Timings, Threat Analysis.
+<br>Analyzing Same Texts, Comments, Posts, Accounts Analysis, Timings, Threat Analysis.

-<b>We obtained over 1 million comments and over 100,000 posts from Instagram from the #AmberHeard hashtag.</b>
+<b>We obtained over 1 million comments and over 100,000 posts from Instagram from the #AmberHeard hashtag for 2018-2021.</b>

 ### <b>From Data Investigations File:</b>